ruchira/OntoLLM/docs/index.md

-# OntoGPT
+# OntoLLM

-Generation of Ontologies and Knowledge Bases using GPT
+Generation of Ontologies and Knowledge Bases using LLMs

 A knowledge extraction tool that uses a large language model (LLM) to extract semantic information from text.

-This exploits the ability of LLMs such as GPT-3 to return user-defined data structures as a response.
+This exploits the ability of LLMs such as BLOOM or Pythia to return user-defined data structures as a response.

 Currently there are two different pipelines implemented: